James Ferguson (Scottish general): Military career

-Ferguson appears to have entered the Scots brigade in the pay of Holland, probably as a gentleman volunteer, some time during the reign of Charles II.
+Ferguson appears to have entered the Scots brigade in the pay of Holland, probably as a gentleman volunteer, sometime during the reign of Charles II.
 His first commission, that of quartermaster in Colonel Macdonald's battalion of the brigade, was dated 12 June 1677.
-He became ensign in the battalion in September 1678, and lieutenant in February 1682.
+He became an ensign in the battalion in September 1678, and lieutenant in February 1682.
 His battalion was one of those brought over to England in 1685 at the time of Monmouth's rebellion.
 He became captain in 1687, and in 1688 landed with William of Orange at Torbay.
-His regiment, then known as Balfour's, afterwards as Lauder's, was one of those first landed, and soon after despatched from London to Leith under Mackay.
+His regiment, then known as Balfour's, afterward as Lauder's, was one of those first landed, and soon after despatched from London to Leith under Mackay.
 The fight at Killiecrankie, where he is said to have been taken prisoner, left him a regimental major; and in March 1690 he was despatched by General Mackay, who described him as 'a resolute, well-affected officer,’ in whose discretion and diligence he had full reliance, at the head of six hundred men, to reduce the western isles, a service he accomplished satisfactorily with the aid of the Glasgow authorities and the co-operation of Captain Pottinger of the Dartmouth frigate (Ferguson, pp. 15–16).

-In 1692 he was back in the Low Countries, and was present with his regiment (Lauder's) at the battle of Steenkirk.
+In 1692 he was back in the Low Countries and was present with his regiment (Lauder's) at the battle of Steenkirk.
 A few days after, on 1 August 1692, he was appointed lieutenant-colonel of Monro's (late Angus's, now the 1st Cameronians, Scottish rifles), which at the time was in Dutch pay.
-Ferguson led the regiment at the battle of Landen and at the siege of Namur.
-On 25 August 1693 he had been appointed to the colonelcy, which he held up to his death.
+Ferguson led the regiment at the battle of Landen and the siege of Namur.
+On 25 August 1693, he had been appointed to the colonelcy, which he held up to his death.
 Owing to the reductions after the peace of Ryswick the regiment was retained in the Netherlands, but in December 1700 it was finally transferred to the British service, and was brought to Scotland.
 Ferguson had meanwhile married and been left a widower, and had acquired the estates of Balmakelly and Kirtonhill, on the Kincardineshire bank of the North Esk.
 Ferguson went with his regiment to the Netherlands under Marlborough in 1702.
 In 1703 he was in command at 's-Hertogenbosch, with the rank of brigadier-general.
-In the campaign of 1704 he commanded a brigade which led the attack on the heights of Schellenberg, and at Blenheim shared with Row's brigade the protracted fighting round the strongest part of the enemy's position.
+In the campaign of 1704 he commanded a brigade that led the attack on the heights of Schellenberg, and at Blenheim shared with Row's brigade the protracted fighting around the strongest part of the enemy's position.

 About Christmas the same year Ferguson married his second wife.